AdmiringWorm/docs/input/en-us/c4b-environments/quick-start-environment/upgrade-jenkins.md

 > :choco-warning: **WARNING**
 >
-> The current Jenkins package requires a Java 18 or 11 which hasn't been added as a dependency (due to the numerous flavours of Java out there).
+> The current Jenkins package requires a Java 18 or 11 which hasn't been added as a dependency (due to the numerous flavors of Java out there).
 As part of the Quick Start Guide setup we install the temurin11jre package.
-However any Java version 11 or 18 package will work.
+However, any Java version 11 or 18 package will work.

 ## Instructions